andy-guttridge/tails-up/README.md

 ## Deployment

-- The site was deployed to GitHub pages as follows:
+- The site can be deployed to GitHub pages as follows:
   - Select the 'Settings' tab in the GitHub repository
   - Select 'Pages' under the 'Code and automation' heading
   - Select the 'Main' branch from the 'Source' drop-down menu

   The site will then be deployed with a message displayed indicating success and providing the URL of the deployed site.

+  - A copy of the site can be downloaded for use in a local environment as follows:
+    - Locate the repository in GitHub and select it
+    - Select 'Code'
+    - Select 'Download ZIP' from the dropdown menu
+    - The ZIP file can now be extracted and utilised in your local environment

 ## Credits

 ### Code

 - The script for using Font Awesome fonts was provided by [Font Awesome](https://fontawesome.com)

 - The advice from the [W3C tutorials on headers](https://www.w3.org/WAI/tutorials/tables/one-header/#table-with-header-cells-in-the-first-column-only) was applied to using table headers vertically in rows instead of using them as column headers

 - The technique of wrapping the embedded YouTube video in a `<div>` to enable responsive sizing of the `<iframe>` element and the CSS to resonsively style the video was taken from [flaviocopes.com](https://flaviocopes.com/responsive-youtube-videos/)

 - The code for the `<iframe>` element for the embedded YouTube video was generated by the 'Share -> Embed' option in the YouTube video player

 - The code for the Font Awesome social media icons in the footer is based on an example from the [Code Institute Love Running walkthrough project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/e6d4cda2bc08458ba94d2092be9bad3a/?child=first)

 - The code for importing Google Fonts was adapated from the [Code Institute Coder's Coffeehouse walkthrough project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/4d85cd1a2c57485abbd8ccec8c00732c/?child=first)

 - Use of the CSS `position` property with a value of `sticky` in conjunction with the `top` property to create a 'sticky' header was based on guidance and the code example at [medium.com](https://elad.medium.com/css-position-sticky-how-it-really-works-54cd01dc2d46) (see under 'How CSS Position Sticky Really Works!' and 'Browser support' headings)

 - Media query sizes were adapated from this article at [www.freecodecamp.com](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/)

 ### Content

 - Placeholder content used during development generated using [Cat Ipsum Generator](https://fungenerators.com/lorem-ipsum/cat/) (not used in final version)

+- The first person style of the cat descriptions in the Available Cats section was inspired by the website of [Margaret Green Animal Rescue](https://www.margaretgreenanimalrescue.org.uk/)

 ### Media

 Images used in the completed website are:
 - The large grey cat 'hero' image used in the About section: [Photo by Pixabay from Pexels](https://www.pexels.com/photo/gray-cat-33537/)

 - The picture of Muffin the cat is: [Photo by belen  capello from Pexels](https://www.pexels.com/photo/close-up-shot-of-a-russian-gray-cat-8810701/)

 - The picture of Gizmo the cat is: [Photo by Gökberk Kılınçarslan from Pexels](https://www.pexels.com/photo/a-ginger-cat-on-wood-10832205/)

 - The picture of Star the cat is: [Photo by imustbedead from Pexels](https://www.pexels.com/photo/animal-pet-cute-fur-10813423/)

 The images used on the wire frame mock-up of the page and as placeholders during development are:
 - [Photo by cottonbro from Pexels](https://www.pexels.com/photo/black-cat-on-green-chair-6853506/
 )

 -   [Photo by Marko Blazevic from Pexels](https://www.pexels.com/photo/cute-gray-kitten-standing-on-a-wooden-flooring-774731/)

 The 'Getting Your First Cat' YouTube video in the 'Further Information' section was embedded with permission of the Cats Protection charity:
 - [Getting Your First Cat - Cats Protection](https://www.youtube.com/watch?v=sWZTz8KAjfY)

-Thanks to [Adegbenga Adeye](https://ng.linkedin.com/in/adegbenga-adeye-psm-i-14003635?original_referer=https%3A%2F%2Fwww.google.com%2F) for guidance throughout the project.
+#### Thanks to [Adegbenga Adeye](https://ng.linkedin.com/in/adegbenga-adeye-psm-i-14003635?original_referer=https%3A%2F%2Fwww.google.com%2F) for guidance throughout the project.